 The frizzy hair solutions I suggest on this post are for anyone in general, and only some will pertain to Yvette’s problem since I have no knowledge of her routine, habits and products used.
 Still, she has somewhere to start.

-Because Yvette is mainly suffering from frizzy dry hair on the front and side area of her head, the main cause of her problem seems to be manipulation or some product she applies in that area (i.e. gel or edge control).
+Because Yvette is mainly experiencing frizzy dry hair on the front and side area of her head, the main cause of her problem seems to be manipulation or some product she applies in that area (i.e. gel or edge control).
 It can have some ingredients that are taking away moisture or putting too much in (humectants).
 Alternatively, it can be a combination of the two more factors.
 I hope these tips will help you beat frizzy hair.
 Got any more questions?
 Keep them coming! 😀